SheelaQueen/AdminBot-TheZ/README.md

 ## In the shadows of the forest, the owl awaits – AdminBot, powerful, free, and unstoppable.🚀

 ---
+If you get kicked from the server, I may DM you to let you know that you've been whitelisted.
+This is a normal process when I see that your account is over 150 days old.
+However, make sure that you have a verified email on Discord, or you won’t be able to join.

 **[👉 Click Here to Join TheZ's AdminBot!](https://discord.gg/U8sssc6xbv)**
 -  Open a ticket